Michigan Social Security Disability Lawyer

 - SSA considers your medical condition(s) and your age, education, past work experience and any transferable skills you may have.
 If you cannot adjust to other work, your claim will be approved.
 If you can adjust to other work, your claim will be denied.

-Our Attorneys Can Help With Social Security Disability Benefits Claims
+We Can Help With Social Security Disability Benefits Claims

 Please call us today at 855-MIKE-WINS or e-mail us to learn how we can help.